-Table~\ref{tab:papers_per_section} complements the last representation by detailing the number of studies assigned to each section and subsection.
-Together, these visual elements provide a clear and transparent view of how the selected literature was categorized throughout the review.
-Together, these results demonstrate that the literature on neuromorphic security is diversifying across hardware, software, and intrinsic design levels, forming a coherent but still maturing research landscape.
-The following sections build upon this distribution to analyze each dimension in depth, connecting attack methodologies, defensive strategies, and security-enabling hardware features.
+Figure~\ref{fig:neuromorphic_security_map} complements the last representation by detailing the number of studies assigned to each section and subsection.
+These results show that neuromorphic security research is diversifying across hardware attacks, software attacks, and security-enabling mechanisms, forming a coherent but still maturing research landscape.
+The following sections build on this distribution to analyze each dimension in depth.